Publications and Forms for Importing Vehicles and Engines

 - Summary of Industry and Imports Codes found on EPA Imports Declarations Forms 3520-1 and 3520-21 (pdf) (June 2013, EPA-420-B-13-032).

 - Filing Vehicle and Engine Declarations by Original Equipment Manufacturers (OEMs) (pdf) (January 2017, EPA-420-B-17-001).

 Mini-trucks are small trucks or vans with small spark-ignited (SI) engines with displacement below 1000 cubic centimeters and maximum engine power less than 30 kilowatts (kW) with a governed maximum speed of 25 miles per hour or less.
 These vehicles are subject to unique certification requirements prior to importation as described in the documents below.

-- Mini-trucks: Questions and Answers for State Inspection and Maintenance Programs (PDF)(4 pp, 539 K, EPA-420-F-09-004, March 2009) addresses questions state inspection and maintenance (I/M) lane operators may have pertaining to imported mini-trucks.
+- Mini-trucks: Questions and Answers for State Inspection and Maintenance Programs (pdf) (March 2009, EPA-420-F-09-004) addresses questions state inspection and maintenance (I/M) lane operators may have pertaining to imported mini-trucks.

 - Independent Commercial Importers (ICIs) identifies businesses authorized by EPA to import, modify and test vehicles to demonstrate conformity with United States emission requirements.
 Certification Guidance for Importing Vehicles and Engines further explains the process for becoming an ICI.